hdima/python-syntax/README.rst

 Contributors
 ------------

-List of the contributors in alphabetical order:
+List of all the contributors in alphabetical order:

 - `Andrea Riciputi <https://github.com/mrrech>`_
 - Anton Butanaev